 As the boy walked rapidly home, he stared frequently through his fingers at the mouse.
 It seemed to be an ordinary gray mouse.

 He slowed at the grassy park several blocks from his home, and he sat down on the bench in the lamp’s soft light.
 He opened his hand just enough to closely examine the mouse.
-It seemed so ordinary.
-“Can you hear me?” the boy quietly asked.
+It seemed perfectly ordinary.
+“Can you hear me?” the boy asked.

 The nervous mouse looked about, seemingly at nothing.